-How can I see what personal information is held about me?
+How can I see what personal information is held about my child?
 Your rights

-Parents and carers are able to gain access to a report of the data held about them.
+Parents and carers are able to gain access to a report of the data held about a pupil under the age of 12 years or where the child has given consent.
 To do so, please complete a 'subject access request'.
-If we do hold information about you, we will provide the following information:
+If we do hold information about your child we will provide the following information: